ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/SABIO-RK_FAIRDOMHub-FAIRDOM-SEEK.md

 #  Virtual 2 Day Workshop SABIO-RK and FAIRDOMHub / FAIRDOM-SEEK

-SABIO-RK (https://sabiork.h-its.org/) is a manually curated database for biochemical reactions and their kinetic properties.
-FAIRDOMHub (https://fairdomhub.org/) is a free research data management platform built upon the FAIRDOM-SEEK software (http://fairdomseek.org).
+[SABIO-RK](https://sabiork.h-its.org/) is a manually curated database for biochemical reactions and their kinetic properties.
+[FAIRDOMHub](https://fairdomhub.org/) is a free research data management platform built upon the [FAIRDOM-SEEK software](http://fairdomseek.org).
 FAIRDOM-SEEK contains specific features for systems biologists for data and model management.
 This is an introductory course for SABIO-RK and FAIRDOMHub.
 You have the option to participate in either one or both of the courses.

 SABIO-RK: 25-NOV-2024 2:00 pm - 5:00pm (CET / UTC +1)